QuentinRa/blog.quentinra.dev/proj/design-patterns/behavior/null-object.md

-They are used to let the programmer choose **when** or **how** he will handle the NullPointerException, because in some cases, he might not want to handle it at all and use the default value.
+They are used to let the programmer choose **when** or **how** he will handle the NullPointerException, because in some cases, he might not want to handle it at all, and use the default value.

 * ✅ : some flexibility
 * 🚫 : one more class to maintain